Rethinking Jailbreak Detection of Large Vision Language Models with Representational Contrastive Scoring: Principled Layer Selection Methodology

 \subsection{Robustness Analysis of Layer Selection}

-To verify the real-world applicability of our layer selection methodology, we investigated whether the ``middle-layer sweet spot'' could be identified using noisier or unpaired datasets, in case a practitioner does not have access to a clean paired dataset like SGXSTest.
-We compared the original SGXSTest (Baseline) against four alternative configurations: \begin{itemize} \item \textbf{Noisy Distribution}: We randomly sampled 100 benign prompts (from Alpaca~\citep{taori2023stanford}) and 100 malicious prompts (from AdvBench~\citep{chen2022should}) with no semantic pairing or curation. \item \textbf{Latent Neighbor}: We generated synthetic pairs by taking malicious prompts and retrieving their \textit{nearest} benign neighbors from a large pool using sentence embeddings (utilizing Alpaca and AdvBench, and embeddings from \texttt{all-MiniLM-L6-v2} of \texttt{sentence-transformers} library~\citep{reimers2019sentencebert, wang2021minilm}).
-This serves as a stress test by exploring whether semantically closer benign and malicious samples still help find the most effective layer. \item \textbf{In-the-Wild}: We used our actual training split (\cref{tab:dataset_setup}), which contains a heterogeneous mix of unpaired multimodal and text-only samples. \item \textbf{XSTest}: We utilized the XSTest dataset~\citep{rottger2023xstest}, a different manually curated safety benchmark, to test cross-dataset consistency.
-We didn't use it in our original experiments because itself is included in the testing set (Table 3) and we want to maximally exclude this influence. \end{itemize}
+To verify the real-world applicability of our layer selection methodology, we investigated whether the ``middle-layer sweet spot'' could be identified using noisier or unpaired datasets in case a practitioner does not have access to a clean paired dataset like SGXSTest.
+We compared the original SGXSTest (Default) against four alternative configurations: \begin{itemize} \item \textbf{Noisy Distribution}: We randomly sampled 100 benign prompts (from Alpaca \citep{taori2023stanford}) and 100 malicious prompts (from AdvBench \citep{zou2023universal}) with no semantic pairing or curation. \item \textbf{Latent Neighbor}: We generated synthetic pairs by taking malicious prompts and retrieving their \textit{nearest} benign neighbors from a large pool using sentence embeddings (using Alpaca and AdvBench as the candidate pool and \texttt{all-MiniLM-L6-v2} embeddings from the \texttt{sentence-transformers} library \citep{reimers2019sentencebert, wang2021minilm}).
+This serves as a stress test by exploring whether semantically closer benign and malicious samples still help find the most effective layer. \item \textbf{In-the-Wild}: We used our actual training split (\cref{tab:dataset_setup}), which contains a heterogeneous mix of unpaired multimodal and text-only samples. \item \textbf{XSTest}: We utilized the XSTest dataset \citep{rottger2023xstest}, a different manually curated safety benchmark, to test cross-dataset consistency.
+We didn't use it in our original experiments because it is included in the testing set (\cref{tab:dataset_setup}), and we want to maximally exclude this influence. \end{itemize}

-We calculated the correlation scores by treating the ``overall discriminative score'' of each layer (from 0 to 32) as a data vector.
-We then compared the vector from the baseline SGXSTest against the vector from each ablation strategy using Pearson’s $r$ and Spearman’s $\rho$.
+We calculated the correlation scores by treating the ``overall discriminative score'' of each layer as a data vector.
+We then compared the vector from the baseline SGXSTest against the vector from each ablation strategy using Pearson's $r$ and Spearman's $\rho$.
 As shown in \cref{tab:layer_correlation}, the In-the-Wild and XSTest configurations showed high Spearman correlations ($> 0.8$) with the baseline.
 Interestingly, the Latent Neighbor strategy yielded a lower correlation ($\approx 0.64$), likely because strictly enforcing embedding similarity in a generic latent space may inadvertently mask specific safety-relevant geometric signatures.